 These devices will have the capacity to install software that is provided to the learners as part of their programmes based on their subject choices.

 Should your learner be studying any of these subjects at Level 1-3 then they may be better equipped with a device other than a Chromebook.

 - Art – Photography

 The Cyclone BYOD Purchasing programme is designed to support families in the care of the devices used by their learners.
 All devices through the programme will include a 3yr warranty and an option for insurance.

 It is expected that all students will be prepared in the morning ready for learning with afullychargeddevice.
 Withanydevice,batterylifewilldegradenoticeablyafterthe first two years and significantly after three years.
 When engaged in learning on campus, we have a good number of powerpoints at ASHS, but it is worth keeping the practicalities of charging your device in mind when making a purchase.

 Safety and security of any hardware brought on campus lie with the student.
 All learners are asked not to leave their devices unattended or unsupervised and this can compromise the safety of the hardware but also potentially lead to issues around responsible use and misuse of another’s resource.

-Cyclone also have a generic site where families can purchase additional items to support remote learning.
+Cyclone also have additional items to support remote learning.
 Available is a large array of essential items, including recently added Jabra headsets, Microsoft Webcams, and various other key accessories